Saturday, January 31, 2026

 On the move - Bird Report for September 2025

-A nice start to the month was the arrival of four Pale-breasted Brent Geese at the Scar on the 6th; thereafter, a small but regular passage of birds became evident.
+A nice start to the month was the arrival of four Pale-bellied Brent Geese at the Scar on the 6th; thereafter, a small but regular passage of birds became evident.
 I logged a peak count of 84 birds on the 28th.
 My first Pink-footed Geese of the season were not until the 20th when two flocks of 120 and 100 birds, respectively, headed south above Loch Ryan.

 It has been a while since I have seen any Black Swans on the sea-loch.
 In the past it has usually been a single bird involved, so imagine my surprise when I saw a party of four amongst a host of Mute Swans at Bishop Burn, on the 14th.
 The latter species was a familiar sight to me throughout the month with birds concentrated along the shore from Low Balyett to Bishop Burn.
 I registered a peak count of 102 birds on the 13th and the 29th.
 Two Whooper Swans were at the Wig on the 20th and were the first of the autumn season on my local patch.
 They were followed a few days later (the 23rd) by a noisy throng of 20 birds.